 Survey responses indicate that of every hundred new McMaster Engineering B.Eng graduates thirty-five are still looking for a job just after completing their final examinations.
-Of the others who have accepted job offers, three out of five, or 60%, have salary offers in the $55,000 to $75,000 per year range while 8% of respondents indicate that they will earn more than $75,000 per year.
+Of the others, about three out of five, or 60%, have salary offers in the $55,000 to $75,000 per year range while 8% of respondents indicate that they will earn more than $75,000 per year.

 Why this difference in starting salary?
 Do some new graduates negotiate their offers better than others?
 Are they able to convince their employers that they have more to offer?